* Prevents unwanted pregnancies and limits pet over-population

 Neuter: (also called castration) surgical removal of the testicles.

-Both of these procedures require general anesthesia.
+NOTE: Both of these procedures require general anesthesia.
 Your pet will be monitored closely throughout the entire procedure by our well-trained staff to ensure your pet’s safety.
+Monitoring will continue as your pet recovers from the anesthesia until they are ready to go home in the mid to late afternoon.

 When your pet goes home: